 4. Animal and veterinary experience

 Applicants' experiences are often consistent with their career goals.
 However, it's important to understand the diversity of the veterinary profession since both the DVM curriculum and the veterinary licensing examination require proficiency in a broad range of areas for successful completion.
+For this reason, it is strongly advised that applicants gain experience working with a variety of species such as cows, horses, pigs, chickens, fish, exotics, wildlife, dogs and cats.

 The WCVM admissions committee recognizes that applicants' career goals in the veterinary profession may change over the course of their education.
-During the admissions process, there are no "preferred" career choices — applicants with an interest in one type of practice are not given preferential treatment over those with interests in other areas.
+During the admissions process, there are no "preferred" career choices.
+Applicants with an interest in one type of practice are not given preferential treatment over those with interests in other areas.

 Each year, the Western College of Veterinary Medicine admits up to 78 students to its first-year class.
 Since there are usually about 400 applications every year, completion of the pre-veterinary requirements does not guarantee admission to the WCVM.